 This can serve both the budding writers and startups/companies who are looking to hire writers/editors/content team.
 Being a content guy for the last 11 years, I feel I am competent enough to give some tips! 🙂

-Okay I might have exaggerated the need but it can’t be overlooked.
+Okay, I might have exaggerated the need but it can’t be overlooked.
 Especially when it comes to brands and print-digital media amalgamation.
 Whatever may be the language, the content person should have control over grammar, structure, flow and the tone.

-One thing that might be missing in the old-timers here is how language has changed in the recent past at least when it comes to online writing.
+One thing that might be missing from the old-timers here is how language has changed in the recent past at least when it comes to online writing.
 The language has become more liberal, involves an aggressive personal touch, and is sometimes replete with slang.

 Social media aficionado

 From print to new and now to social–writing has taken a long road.
 If the content person does not follow social media, he/she is not good.
 Social media is an integral part of writing because it is what gives you success or failure.
 Just don’t overlook this skill–dive deep into it!

 I know a lot of esteemed writers may feel offended but when it comes to writing online content, you can’t afford to ignore it.
 Search engines are the machines that bring majority of users, customers, readers to your pages–you can’t ignore them at any cost.